How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 - sandals - the front part of the upper (the vamp) consists either of straps or of material with one or more pieces cut out of it

-- shoes - this term covers footwear, including trainers, that aren’t described elsewhere in this guide
+- shoes - this term covers footwear, including trainers, that are not described elsewhere in this guide

 - slippers - these include mules as well as other indoor footwear such as ballet slippers and ballroom dancing shoes; if the outer sole is made of plastic or rubber (approximately 1 centimetre thick) and then covered by a very thin, insubstantial layer of textile material, the slippers are classified as having ‘plastic/rubber’ outer soles; in some cases, all or part of the plastic or rubber outer sole is covered with a thicker, more durable textile material which is dotted with polyvinyl chloride (PVC) (this is to prevent the wearer from slipping) - these slippers are classified according to the material that has the most contact with the ground.
 If the slipper has a plastic or rubber sole that’s covered with a textile covering, the slipper can only be classified under heading code 6405 if the textile is proved to be durable.
 The durability of the textile can be proven by submitting the shoe for a martindale abrasion test and tested at 51,000 revolutions